RaaLabs/TimeSeries/Documentation/concepts/topology.md

 {{% /notice %}}

-Recommend reading up on the [identity mapper](/timeseries/identitymapper) and how its configuration mapping from control system + tag to timeseries works.
+Recommend reading up on the [identity mapper](/timeseries/identitymapper) and how its configuration mapping from source + tag to timeseries works.